Stephen Zetterberg

 Stephen Ingersoll Zetterberg (October 2, 1916 – January 30, 2009) was an American attorney and Democratic activist.
-Zetterberg was best known for being defeated by Congressman Richard Nixon in the 1948 Democratic primary, as Nixon, having no Republican primary opposition, entered the Democratic primary to ensure he would have no Democratic opponent in the general election.
+Zetterberg was best known for being defeated by Congressman Richard Nixon in the Democratic primary for the 1948 California's 12th congressional district election, as Nixon, having no Republican primary opposition, entered the Democratic primary to ensure he would have no Democratic opponent in the general election.

 Early life

 Zetterberg was born on October 2, 1916, in Galesburg, Illinois.
 He grew up in New Castle, Indiana, moving to Claremont, California as a teenager.
 He went to college locally at Pomona College, serving in the United States Coast Guard during World War II.
 After the war ended, he worked as a congressional staffer for United States Senator Scott W. Lucas (D-Ill.).